ankit7540/H2-PolarizabilityMatrixElements/README.md

  - Rovibrational wavefunctions for H2, HD and D2 for v=0--4 and J=0--10.
  - A python module which can be used to compute the wavelength dependent matrix elements.
 Wavelength range available is 182.5 to 1320.6 nm.

+ **Requirements**
+ python3

- To use the program follow the steps.
+ To use the program (in a UNIX environment or MS-DOS environment) follow the steps.
  1. Download the zip file and unzip it to a folder.
- 2.
+ 2. Move to the unzipped folder on the console.
+ 3. Initialize python by `python3`
+ 4. Import the `sys` module and add the current folder to path allowing to import the module in the current folder.
+    `import sys
+     sys.path.append("..")`

+ 5.